turingH/algorand-smart-contract-library/pk.md

-# Verified Knowledge - RateLimiter Overflow Analysis
+# Verified Knowledge - RateLimiter

 The following aspects of `contracts/library/RateLimiter.py` have been audited and confirmed as safe.
 Future audit plans can skip re-validating these points unless code changes are introduced.